-Note 1 : Accrued expenses/freight adjustments not considered in returns/ statements submitted to the bank.
+Note 1: Accrued expenses/freight adjustments not considered in returns/ statements submitted to the bank.

-Note 2 : Impact of sales reversal/ adjustments arising out of provision for debit and credit notes/ expected credit loss provision/ freight adjustments/ non-adjustment of advance received from customers not considered in returns/ statements submitted to the bank.
+Note 2: Impact of sales reversal/ adjustments arising out of provision for debit and credit notes/ expected credit loss provision/ freight adjustments/ non-adjustment of advance received from customers not considered in returns/ statements submitted to the bank.

-Note 3 : Impact on inventory for sales reversal wherein risk/ rewards were not transferred to the customers within period end not considered in returns/ statement submitted to the bank.
+Note 3: Impact on inventory for sales reversal wherein risk/ rewards were not transferred to the customers within period end not considered in returns/ statement submitted to the bank.

-Note 4 : Return/statement for the quarter ended March 31, 2022 is yet to be submitted as the same is not yet due and hence not considered for disclosure above.
+Note 4: Return/statement for the quarter ended March 31, 2023 is yet to be submitted as the same is not yet due and it would be appropriately filed by the company within the due date.